-The baseline is a conservative scenario of what durable carbon removal and sequestration likely would have happened without the ocean storage of biomass activity.
+The baseline is a conservative scenario of what durable carbon removal and sequestration likely would have happened without the Marine Anoxic Carbon Storage activity.
 This section defines requirements for determining a baseline scenario for all eligible biomass sourcing options, as well as considering the potential natural carbon removal occurring at the storage site.

-In the baseline scenario, without an ocean storage of biomass approach, the terrestrial biomass would decompose and re-emit to the atmosphere in the form of greenhouse gases e.g. CO_2 , N_2O and CH_4 .
+In the baseline scenario, without a Marine Anoxic Carbon Storage approach, the terrestrial biomass would decompose and re-emit to the atmosphere in the form of greenhouse gases e.g. CO_2 , N_2O and CH_4 .
 When terrestrial biomass is deployed into anoxic ocean conditions, the stored carbon is effectively sequestered for thousands of years.

 - 6.2.1.
-The CO2 Supplier shall demonstrate that the biomass eligibility and sustainability criteria defined in section 3.6 and section 3.8, and as defined in the Puro Biomass Sourcing Criteria39, is followed. - 6.2.2.
-The CO2 Removal Supplier shall evidence that in the absence of the ocean storage of biomass activity, the utilized biomass would not have been treated or stored in a manner which would have guaranteed a secure long-term carbon storage.
+The CO2 Supplier shall demonstrate that the biomass eligibility and sustainability criteria defined in section 3.6 and section 3.8, and as defined in the Puro Biomass Sourcing Criteria40, is followed. - 6.2.2.
+The CO2 Removal Supplier shall evidence that in the absence of the Marine Anoxic Carbon Storage activity, the utilized biomass would not have been treated or stored in a manner which would have guaranteed a secure long-term carbon storage.
 This evidence includes, but is not limited to the following scenarios: - a.
 The biomass would have been left unharvested or disposed of on forest land. - b.
 The biomass would have been left unharvested or disposed of on agricultural fields.